Every IEEE digital site manager who creates or maintains an IEEE site assumes personal responsibility for its accuracy

 The information below applies to new sites, redesign or major feature releases, and migrations into a new content management system (CMS).
 All site launches must follow the requirements below (order may vary).

 When decommissioning a site, the following requirements must be met:

 All IEEE groups engaging external partners in their digital projects are responsible for educating the partner/vendor on IEEE digital requirements.
 Additionally, the master services agreement, which must be signed by all external partners working with IEEE, must include the statement below.

-All IEEE-branded, end-user facing, materials (including, but not limited to, Web sites, print collateral, and promotional items such as pens and shirts) for IEEE publications, products, services, conferences, and the like must adhere to the guidelines established in the IEEE Visual Identity Guidelines.
-Additionally, all IEEE Web properties must comply with the IEEE Web Style Guide (this document).
+All IEEE-branded, end-user facing, materials (including, but not limited to, digital sites, print collateral, and promotional items such as pens and shirts) for IEEE publications, products, services, conferences, and the like must adhere to the guidelines established in the IEEE Visual Identity Guidelines.
+Additionally, all IEEE digital properties must comply with the IEEE Digital Style Guide (this document).
 These guidelines were created to present a stronger, more consistent, unified visual presentation of the IEEE brand.

 It is critical that proper conduct with end users be maintained in order to protect the privacy and interests of study participants and to protect IEEE from risk.
 In general, the following guidelines should be followed:

 All IEEE sites must be regularly monitored and maintained to make sure they are still effectively meeting their goals, reflecting IEEE quality standards, and adhering to IEEE guidelines.
 When issues are identified, they must be responded to in a timely manner.

 The following methods should be used (as applicable) to monitor site performance and usability.

 - Search analytics: SEO or search term monitoring as well as content/IA optimization (highly recommended)